connorpobrien/Inspection-Tracker/README.md

 ## Potential Improvements

 1. Validate correct user inputs before launching seach.
-2. Notify user via email or text when inspection is available instead of alarm
+2. Notify user via email or text when inspection is available instead of alarm.
+3. Include option to run seach in background without visually launching chrome browser.

 Note: The most important factor when writing this program was time.
 It was crucial that the program was operating as quickly as possible so that the inspections could be booked.